What Are Custom Groups and How Do They Work?

 12

-How to edit a Custom Group
+How to Edit a Custom Group

 Custom Group permissions were designed primarily for use in MustMeet event, though they can be used in normal events too.